 It is possible to use the O-code O22 to implement automatic locking when the last open door is closed.
-The function is intended to ensure that the vehicle is globally locked if the driver leaves it, e.g. by a door in the body, with the ignition switched on.
+The function provides that when the ignition is in the radio position (terminal 15r) and the last door is closed, the vehicle is globally locked, but in the ignition "on" (terminal 15) position, no locking of the doors is triggered.

-This function requires the use of door locks with a feedback function, as the open/ closed state of each door is polled and monitored.
+This function requires the use of door locks with a feedback function, as the open/closed state of each door is polled and monitored.
 If aftermarket doors are integrated via the PSM, it is not recommended to use the O22 function.